 It was cool to be able to experience this with my friend, Linda, another solo woman fulltime RVer (on left).
 By the end of the trip, we had met and laughed quite a bit with the other folks and that was a lot of fun, too.

 Not long after pulling away from the station, our great Personal Service Attendant, Carol, said for anybody thinking it’s too early for a Bloody Mary to remember we’re on vacation and we’ll never see these folks again anyway.
 Good advice that I had no trouble taking!
 When I posted this to Facebook, I had no trouble getting agreement from my friends, either, who reminded me it’s always 5:00 somewhere!

-I was surprised but happy when the marketing department upgraded me to this Luxury Class level.
-All I asked for was a chance to experience the train ride and share the info with my readers.
-I think I would have also been happy with the Pullman car, but this was an extra special treat not in the norm for me.
-Sometimes I wonder if the time and effort I put into these websites is worth it, but this kind of experience convinces me it is.
+I was happily surprised when the marketing department upgraded me to this Luxury Class level.
+All I wanted was a chance to experience the train ride and share the info with my readers.
+I think I would have been happy with the Pullman car, but this was an extra special treat.
 And for anybody debating the differences in services and price, I recommend treating yourself like royalty whenever possible!

 All classes have attendants to help and provide information about the Grand destination.

 And singing cowboys stroll throughout the cars for fun songs and entertainment.

 The Luxury class has access to the very rear observation deck.
 And I always enjoyed the glimpses I got of the long train in front of me.